Frequently Asked Questions

 Q: How well?

-A: As of 2018, Jeff has been speaking Spanish regularly for twenty years.
+A: As of 2019, Jeff has been speaking Spanish regularly for twenty-one years.
 During that time, he has lived in several Latin American countries, he has worked with the operational and administrative staff of several Governments in Latin America, and hundreds of Spanish speaking computer programmers.
 He was constantly interviewed by the Latin America media, in Spanish, on live television, radio, or on the internet, when he was the CEO of Quepasa.
 So he has a good amount of experience with Spanish language.
 His native language is English.

 Q: (This question is paraphrased, for the sake of saving everyone’s time) Will Jeffrey Peterson be persuaded by a imposing cover letter sent from a law firm on letterhead with the names of many lawyers throughout several law offices, who demand that Jeff do some thing that he otherwise wouldn’t or isn’t legally required to do?